jcurran0201/credit_card_fraud_detection/README.md

 As expected in a heavily imbalanced dataset, a high accuracy score is expected and was achieved with an ROC AUC  score of 0.98.
 The PRC score was significantly lower at 0.64.
 ### <img width="719" height="572" alt="Screenshot 2026-02-13 at 2 24 41 PM" src="https://github.com/user-attachments/assets/82cbf537-f960-40d4-9a36-6dc21dfbdbc5" />
 ### <img width="655" height="485" alt="Screenshot 2026-02-13 at 2 13 56 PM" src="https://github.com/user-attachments/assets/9226cf9b-4126-4da6-bd22-c4fdea816e87" />
-The primary features used in this decision tree model are amount spent in the transaction, the total amount of money spent on the card in the last 24 hours, if the transaction occurred in an off peak hour.
-The secondary features in this decision tree are how much the cards have been used in specific time frames, age of the card owner, the time that has passed since the card was last used, and the income_proxy feature which is a proxy for spending habits based on the card owner's card.
+The primary features used in this decision tree model are amount spent in the transaction, the total amount of money spent on the card in the last 24 hours, if the transaction occurred in an off-peak hour.
+The secondary features in this decision tree are how much the cards have been used in specific time frames, age of the card owner, the time that has passed since the card was last used, and the income_proxy feature, a proxy for spending habits based on the card owner’s information.
 ### <img width="971" height="665" alt="Screenshot 2026-02-13 at 2 12 35 PM" src="https://github.com/user-attachments/assets/45379159-0189-4107-a996-7d3db6a5c3f6" />

 ### Random Forest
 The training set had a precision 0.91, a recall of 0.69, and an F1 score of 0.78.
 On the testing set the precision dropped 0.09 points to 0.82 and recall dropped 0.05 points to 0.64 and the F1 score was 0.72.
 This model is a significant improvement from the use of decision trees.
-Despite the model not having as high of a recall score as the decision trees, its precision is much improved and the balance between percision and recall is much better than being extremely aggressive in declaring fraud and marking an excessive amount of non-fraud transactions fraud.
+Despite the model not having as high of a recall score as the decision trees, its precision is much improved and the balance between precision and recall is much better than being extremely aggressive in declaring fraud and marking an excessive amount of non-fraud transactions fraud.
 ### <img width="524" height="666" alt="Screenshot 2026-02-13 at 4 09 53 PM" src="https://github.com/user-attachments/assets/bba1aac4-9ae9-47ed-9695-0198f6f061c6" />
 The ROC AUC is 0.99, which is expected in each model used on this dataset because of the extreme class imbalance in the dataset.
 The PRC curve result was 0.76, which is a significant improvement from the PRC results in decision trees.
 ### <img width="469" height="576" alt="Screenshot 2026-02-13 at 2 26 31 PM" src="https://github.com/user-attachments/assets/3cf8415e-37aa-4dba-97bd-41155b172ae2" />